shlomi-levi/shlomi-levi/README.md

 # Hi there, I'm Shlomi! 👋

 Welcome to my GitHub profile!
-I'm an aspiring back-end developer, currently pursuing a bachelor's degree in Computer Science at the Open University of Israel.
+I'm an aspiring software developer, currently pursuing a bachelor's degree in Computer Science at the Open University of Israel.

 ## 💻 Tech Stack